tippi-fifestarr/aptos-npm-mcp/src/resources/how_to_write_an_aptos_dapp.md

 * Always use `@latest` when installing Aptos npm packages.
 * Use the official `@aptos-labs/wallet-adapter-react` npm package for wallet connection and transaction signing.
+  - Use the latest implementation following the Aptos Wallet Standard
+  - Never use other non-aptos wallet adapter plugins packages
 * Preffered to use the Aptos official Wallet Selector package.
 * Evaluate Aptos npm packages versions for compatibility and up-to-date features.